nsipplswezey/nsipplswezey.github.io/_posts/2017-11-13-VoltAGE-The-Camera.md

 With the react component side sorted out, we need to get up and running with the machine learning library.
 So let's get some jetpacc examples[https://github.com/jetpacapp/DeepBeliefSDK/tree/gh-pages#examples](https://github.com/jetpacapp/DeepBeliefSDK/tree/gh-pages#examples) up and running.

-First off, the jetpac examples are actually based on Apples examples of cameras, which use a `require(condition, bail)` pattern for error handling in three instances.
-This throws a `use of undeclared identifer 'bail'` error.
+First off, the jetpac examples –which are ~4 years old– are actually based on Apple's 4 year old examples of camera apps, which use a `require(condition, bail)` pattern for error handling in three instances.
+This throws a `use of undeclared identifer 'bail'` error in modern Xcode.

 ```
 // utility routine used after taking a still image to write the resulting image to the camera roll